danemacmillan/vagrantshell/README.md

 # Who is this for?

-This set up is for newcomers to Web development.
+This setup is for newcomers to Web development.
 It is also for veterans looking to add virtualization to their development toolbelt without being inundanted by a hefty learning curve that involves a tonne of trendy new technologies and nomenclatures.
 This is why Bash is the provisioner.
 It is